Ingredient

 How is it made?

+The cocoa beans are then processed into butter in Europe by our fully certified organic Fair Trade suppliers.
 To obtain cocoa butter and powder, the prepared beans are cleaned, dried and roasted and then ground into a thick, oily paste called chocolate liquor.
-The liquor can be used as such for chocolate-making or subjected to high pressure to separate the cocoa powder from the butter.
+The liquor can be used for chocolate-making or subjected to high pressure to separate the cocoa powder from the butter.
 An additional step can be carried out to deodorise the butter and remove any trace of the chocolate smell.
-This often happens for its use in cosmetics as it could interfere with the other scents of a product.
+An additional step can be carried out to deodorise the butter and remove any trace of the chocolate smell.
+This often happens with cocoa butter used in cosmetics, to avoid it altering the other scents of a product.